Admissions: Step 5

 - BI 121 - Introduction to Human Anatomy and Physiology, 1st term (will also accept BI 231-232)

 - BI 122 - Introduction to Human Anatomy and Physiology, 2nd term (will also accept BI 233)

 ALSO RECOMMENDED – CAS 133- Basic Computer Skills and/or CAS 121 – Computerized Keyboarding – Applicants should type 35 wpm to begin the program.

 All prerequisite classes must be passed with a grade 'C' or above.
 Prerequisite may be in progress when you submit your application but must be complete by the end of the summer term.
 If you are taking classes at a college other than Portland Community College you will need to provide an official copy of your grade within a week of it being posted to receive points.

 Receiving admission points

-- Applicants will be ranked in order of points and time of application, so it is to your advantage to get your application in early in case your points put you at the cutoff for admission.
-Often an applicant has the same points as an applicant entering the program, but will miss the opportunity to join the program because of a late application.
+- Students will be ranked in order of points and time of application, so it is to your advantage to get your application in early in case your points put you at the cutoff for admission.